strawdynamics/drift/CONTRIBUTING.md

 ### Cutting a release

 Ensure all commits and PR titles are correctly described using the [Conventional Commits Specification](https://conventionalcommits.org/).
-Update src/Drift.js with new version number.
+Update src/Drift.js with new version number (can be found using `npm run release -- --dry-run`)

 ```sh
 npm install                             # update dependencies to latest